Billboard Greece

 Billboard Greece is a Greek online magazine that launched on 18 March 2011.
 It serves as the localized version of Billboard, also featuring independent coverage of both Greek and international music repertoire.

 Background

-Billboard was first introduced to the Greek public in the 1970s.
-Giannis Petridis was the first to present the top 10 from his radio show, where he also regularly presented various reports from the magazine.
+"Billboard" was first presented to the Greek public in the 1970s.
+Yannis Petrides was the one who presented the top 10, with some shortcomings, from his radio show, where he also regularly presented various reports from the magazine.

-The complete presentation of the top 10 singles and albums, and later the top 20, was started in 1976 on the radio show "Studio 344" hosted by Akis Evenis on B. Program.
+The full presentation of the top 10 singles and albums, and later the top 20, began in 1976 on the radio show "Studio 344" hosted by Akis Evenis on the B. Program of ERT.
 The presentation would take place every Friday, a week earlier than the official publication of Billboard in the United States, as he would receive the charts directly from Voice of America.

 On 2 February 2011, it was announced that a Greek version of Billboard called Billboard Greece would launch online by the end of the month.
 The date was later pushed back to 14 March 2011, then once again to 18 March 2011.